AjayTomar3342/Wikipedia_NLP_Project/README.md

 Kolmogorov Smirnov Test results for the two categories based on their positive and negative sentiment words proportion are as follows:

 a.)
 Positive Sentiment Words: P-Value = 4.122658641887565e-100, Statistic = 0.6433877551020408

 b.)
 Negative Sentiment Words: P-Value = 3.7347910671380056e-198, Statistic = 0.8429387755102041

+To understand the above terms, one needs to know that the smaller the P-Value is, the bigger effect is between the two proprotions which are compared.
+Here, this shows that there is a high different between proportion of positive sentiments words between Vital People and Serial Killer and in case of Negative sentiment proportion, the difference is even double than the positive proportion.

+The Kolmogorov Smirnov Statistic quantifies the distance between the empirical distribution function of the two samples.
+So, the higher it is the more different and far these two samples are.
+Hence, this statistic also validates that the sentiments of words written about Vital People and Serial Killers is very different and with a good amount of margin.

   **NOTE:**
 Please note that these figures and visuals have been taken on 26/9/2021.
 These may differ from the ones you get once you run this project again as data is scraped again and the whole procedure provides identical yet different results.